finos/a11y-theme-builder/docs/setup/app-installation.md

 ```

 ### Remove the stopped Application build image
 To remove the Theme Builder Docker image from your system run the following command.

 Note that the application must be stopped before the image can be removed.
 Once the image is removed, you won't be able to run the Theme Builder application unless you build the Docker image again.

 ```
 docker rmi a11y-theme-builder
 ```

 ## Javascript Runtime Environment
-The following commands will build and run the application using a local Node.js environment running on a Linux distribution such as MacOS:
+The following commands will build and run the Theme Builder application using a local Node.js environment running on a Linux distribution such as MacOS:

 ### Build the Theme Builder application
 ```